Manidills/SVM/README.md

 # SVM

 1. Hyperplane that comes with the boundaries { Margins and hyperplane }
-2. It works to convert to high dim space with the kernal tricks
+2. It works to convert the high dim space with kernal tricks

 Kernal Types-